 We support our local community and the 4H Fair every year!

 Dr. Bialon earned her Doctorate of Veterinary Medicine from The University of Missouri -Columbia in 2006.
 She completed her undergraduate at Carnegie Mellon in Pittsburgh, PA.
 Dr. Bialon started working at the Sugar Factory Veterinary Clinic immediately following graduation from veterinary school.
 Dr. Bialon has a special interest in bovine pregnancy detection using ultrasound.
 She also enjoys working up equine lameness issues.
 Dr. Bialon has advanced training in Small Animal Dentistry.
-She is currently completing her certification for Canine Rehabilitation and Sports Medicine.
+She has also completed her certification for Canine Rehabilitation.
 Dr. Bialon is married to a local rancher.
 They have two wild children and an assortment of animals including “Charlie” the standard Poodle and “Cheetos” the cow dog.

 Dr. Rick Maage